 Common: Dyspnoea; hypotension; chest pains; tachycardia.

-Uncommon: Significant hypersensitivity reactions requiring therapy (e.g. Hypotension, angioneurotic oedema, respiratory distress, generalised urticaria, oedema, back pains, chills.
+Uncommon: Significant hypersensitivity reactions requiring therapy (e.g. Hypotension, angioneurotic oedema, bronchospasm, respiratory distress, generalised urticaria, oedema, back pains, pain in extremities chills, diaphoresis).

 Infections and Infestation: